RagtimeGal/quartz--encyclopedia-mysenvaria/content/Meta/Meta.md

 >
 > For more information see the [Contribution Guidelines](https://github.com/RagtimeGal/quartz--encyclopedia-mysenvaria/blob/v4/CONTRIBUTING.md) on the [GitHub](https://github.com/RagtimeGal/quartz--encyclopedia-mysenvaria)

 The Encyclopedia Mysenvaria is a personal project by myself—I have a very clear creative vision for the project, with specific set goals in mind.
-I have set up the encyclopedia in such a way that anyone can contribute very easily, which is both a product of my creative vision and the limitations I have with the tools I work with.
+I have set up the Encyclopedia in such a way that anyone can contribute very easily, which is both a product of my creative vision and the limitations I have with the tools I work with.
 I am not seeking contributions, but for anyone who feels inclined the tools are in place.

 Each page on the website, including this one, is fitted with a comment section powered by [giscus](https://giscus.app/), which uses [GitHub discussions](https://docs.github.com/en/discussions), this is the easiest way to contribute your own thoughts.
 Alternatively, you can join my [Worldbuilding Discord](https://discord.gg/2yUDZ5j) and brainstorm there—The discord is also friendly to anyone who may have their own projects or settings.
 # LLM Transparency
 For the sake of transparency I would like to disclose that I (Ragno) have previously used artificial intelligence large language models to refine text content for the Encyclopedia Mysenvaria.
 Moving forward, as of 2026, the project's 'content'-facing end will no longer use any content knowingly produced by an LLM.

 The 'code'-facing end of the Encyclopedia Mysenvaria cannot be completely safeguarded against LLMs.
 The backend of the project is Quartz, which can be contributed to by practically anyone at any time.
-On top of that, I do not have the knowhow to personally code programs which would otherwise be beneficial to the encyclopedia (For instance the programs which automatically generate the index pages).
+On top of that, I do not have the knowhow to personally code programs which would otherwise be beneficial to the Encyclopedia (For instance the programs which automatically generate the index pages).
 For the sake of transparency any file which has code which I know has been generated by an LLM will be marked as such with a comment at the start of the file.
 Provided is the comment:

 ```
 ### A PORTION OF, OR ALL OF, THE CODE CONTAINED WITHIN THIS FILE WAS GENERATED BY AN LLM.